rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

 A few notable similarities, in the paper's words:

 - equivalent retroactive modeling (where existing Rust's is limited by orphan rules),
-- (retained) separate compilation (though *some* information can flow between items in this RFC, but only where such information flows exist in Rust already),
+- (retained) separate compilation (though *some* information can flow between items in this RFC, but only where such information flows already exist in Rust currently),
 - lexically scoped models,
 - seemingly the same binding rules on generic type parameters within constrained models/generic implementations,